 I am sure you have your own favorite granola recipe, but just in case, here are a couple recipes you might enjoy also:

 Coconut Granola with Almonds

 Here is a delicious Maple Granola, from Beth Fish Reads.
 This one I plan on trying, I do love real maple syrup in just about anything!

-I hope you try this great kitchen hack, it works exactly like is should.
-And in case you were wondering, 3 to 5 business days, has come and gone.....
+I hope you try this great kitchen hack, it works exactly like it should.
+And in case you were wondering, that 3 to 5 business days, has come and gone.....

 If you like what you see here, we would appreciate it if you told your friends (we would love more followers!), if not, tell us.
 Our goal is to share relevant information that you will use and enjoy.